RequestNetwork/requestNetwork-v1-archive/packages/requestNetwork.js/README.md

 # Request JS Library Documentation

-:warning:  **Due to the upgrade to Multi-Collateral Dai (see [upgrading-to-multi-collateral-dai.md](https://github.com/makerdao/developerguides/blob/master/mcd/upgrading-to-multi-collateral-dai/upgrading-to-multi-collateral-dai.md)), the old DAI is renamed to SAI and the MCD DAI will be added on the 19th of November 2019** :warning:
+:warning:  **Due to the upgrade to Multi-Collateral Dai (see [upgrading-to-multi-collateral-dai.md](https://github.com/makerdao/developerguides/blob/master/mcd/upgrading-to-multi-collateral-dai/upgrading-to-multi-collateral-dai.md)), the old DAI is renamed to SAI and the MCD DAI is now DAI** :warning:

 ## Introduction